nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through how to mark an existing task.

-Suppose the task of `Create PR` was originally complete and you want to mark the task of `Create PR` as incomplete.
+Suppose the task "Create PR" was originally complete, and you want to mark the task "Create PR" as incomplete.
-Identify the index of `Create PR` in the application (1 in the image below).
-If you are not able to find the task, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.
+Identify the index number of "Create PR" in the application (1 in the image below).
+If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task).

 Then, enter the command `unmark task 1`.

-If done successfully, you should the cross beside the task named of `Merge PR` disappear, under in the task list of the [current team section](#current-team-section) as shown below.
+If done successfully, you should see the cross beside the task named `Merge PR` disappear from the task list of the [current team section](#current-team-section) as shown below.

 ![Unmark Example](images/UnmarkExample.png)